inmanta/inmanta-core/docs/source/quickstart.rst

 Getting started
 ***************

 This tutorial gets you started with Impera.
-The this tutorial learns how to:
+You will learn how to:

    * Install Impera
    * Create an Impera project